Art History and Visual Culture (AHVC)

 This course is an introduction to the visual culture, architecture, and selected patterns of urban development in Italy during the Early Renaissance and the Quattrocento.
 Focus will be on developments in Siena, Rome, and especially Florence.
 Issues surrounding 'classicism' and the development of new representational systems, new scales and materials in sculpture, new spatial and structural forms in architecture, and new relations to urbanism and centers of power and global expansion will be explored.
 Of particular interest are dynamics of difference and identity such as political pressures after the Black Death, patriarchy in family and church, women's resistance, and European slavery before 1492.

-AHVC 204 - High Renaissance and Baroque Art & Architecture (4 Credit Hours)
+AHVC 204 - High Renaissance, Baroque Art and Architecture (4 Credit Hours)

-This course provides an introduction to the visual culture, architecture, and selected patterns of urban development Rome during the High Renaissance, Mannerism, and the Baroque era through the papacy of Alexander VII (1655-67).
+This course provides an introduction to the visual culture, architecture, and selected patterns of urban development in Rome during the High Renaissance, Mannerism, and the Baroque era through the papacy of Alexander VII (1655-67).
 Developments from ca. 1450 on in Rome leading to Julius II and the Roman High Renaissance will be a focus.
-Consideration of Mannerism, the Council of Trent and early Baroque visual and architectural forms (later 16th century) will lead to a second focus on 17th century visual and spatial practices in Counter-Reformation Rome.
+Consideration of Mannerism, the Council of Trent, and early Baroque visual and architectural forms (later 16th century) will lead to a second focus on 17th-century visual and spatial practices in Counter-Reformation Rome.
 A third focus will be Iberian and Italian colonial practices, transculturation, and the hegemony of Counter-Reformation visual culture and urbanism under the Habsburgs and beyond.

 AHVC 214 - Decolonizing the Museum (4 Credit Hours)